 However, before you start your job hunt, you should be well prepared.
 Amongst other things, recognition is a key prerequisite for obtaining an employment visa.
 So, what do you do next: You go and get your degree recognised!
 Nothing easier than that, right?
 Well, yes and no. When it comes to recognition procedures for engineers, Germany is more like Rome: Many roads lead to your destination.
 Typically, engineers show the comparability of their degree with one of the following:

 - A Statement of Comparability, or

 - Applying for the professional title of “Ingenieur”

 All three options represent a different approach to recognition with its own set of benefits and disadvantages.
 Which one makes the most sense for you depends on your situation and motivation.

 Using the database Anabin is the easiest way of showing how your degree compares to German qualifications.
-All you need to do is go online and check if both your university and your course compare to an academic degree in Germany.
-This is the case if the university that has issued the course has a status of H+ and your course’s equivalency category corresponds to a Bachelor or Master.
+All you need to do is go online and check the status of both your university and your course.
+This can be done in a quick and simple manner.
+Firstly, confirm that the university that has issued your certificate has a status of H+.
+Then, confirm that your course’s equivalency category corresponds to a Bachelor or Master.
 Download both records and you are set for your visa procedure.

-While using Anabin is quick and simple, the Anabin downloads don’t give you much advantage if you are still looking for a job.
+Despite its simplicity, unfortunately, the Anabin downloads don’t help much if you are still looking for a job.
 Because of their brevity, they don’t help employers understand your degree better.
 The records on Anabin also don’t allow you to use the protected professional title “Ingenieur”.
-However, if you already have a job offer and only need to prove the comparability of your degree for visa application, Anabin downloads are the most efficient way to go about it.
+However, if you only need to prove the comparability of your degree for bureaucratic purposes, e.g. a visa application, Anabin downloads are the most efficient way to go about it.